mahmoudmohamedramadan/Backend-Roadmap/README.md

 [MySQL 5 Essential Training](https://www.youtube.com/playlist?list=PLDoPjvoNmBAz6DT8SzQ1CODJTH-NIA7R9)

-Additionally, explore this list of advanced topics for an added benefit. 📚
+Also, you can go ahead and explore this list of advanced topics for an added benefit. 📚

 - **ACID Database**
 - **Database Normalization**